microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 1. Close the TMP dialog.
 After this you need to reload the scene.
 You can do this by double-clicking the scene in the Project tab.

+1. Uncheck or shrink the size of the 3d icons under the Gizmos tab in the Scene view to make the scene easier to look at

+  [Insert image here]

 1. Press the Play button.

 ## Using the in-editor hand input simulation to test a scene